Software Defined Internet Exchange

 BGP SDN, or Border Gateway Protocol Software-Defined Networking, combines two powerful technologies: the Border Gateway Protocol (BGP) and Software-Defined Networking (SDN).
 BGP, a routing protocol, facilitates inter-domain routing, while SDN provides centralized control and programmability of the network.
 Together, they offer a dynamic and adaptable networking environment.

-• The Role of SDN
+The Role of SDN

-Before we start our journey on BGP SDN, let us first address what does SDN mean?
+Before we start our journey on BGP SDN, let us first address what SDN means.
 The Software-Defined Networking (SDN) framework has a large and varied context.
-Multiple components may or may not be used, OpenFlow Protocol being one of them.
+Multiple components, including the OpenFlow protocol, may or may not be used.
 Some evolving SDN use cases leverage the capabilities of the OpenFlow protocol, while others do not require it.

 OpenFlow is only one of those protocols within the SDN architecture.
 This post addresses using the Border Gateway Protocol (BGP) as the transfer protocol between the SDN controller and forwarding devices, enabling BGP-based SDN, also known as BGP SDN.

-• BGP and OpenFlow
+BGP and OpenFlow

-BGP and OpenFlow are monolithic, meaning they are not used simultaneously.
+– BGP and OpenFlow are monolithic, meaning they are not used simultaneously.
 Integrating BGP to SDN offers several use cases, such as DDoS mitigationexception routing, forwarding optimizationsgraceful shutdown, and integration with legacy networks.
-Some of these use cases are available using OpenFlow Traffic Engineering; others, like graceful shutdown and integration with the legacy network, are easier to accomplish with BGP SDN.

 Before you proceed, you may find the following post helpful: